awslabs/aws-cyclone-solution/README.md

   select-host <host-name>" to switch between them.

   2. When you have created a new host you need to initiate your main region first with "hyper regions init-main-region".
-Check deployment status of main region with "hyper regions list-regions" or continue configuring other resources.
+Check deployment status of main region with "hyper regions list-regions".
+It is recommended to wait for the main region to be initiated before adding additional hub regions.

-  3. You can also take some time to explore the CLI groupings and commands within each such as "hyper regions", "hyper clusters" & "hyper queues".
+  1. You can also take some time to explore the CLI groupings and commands within each such as "hyper regions", "hyper clusters" & "hyper queues".
 All provide a list, add, update and delete command for each resource type.
 When you add a new resource use the list resource command to view deployment status and any error logs.
 If you need to update a specif parameter for a resource you can use update command to make changes and re-deploy.

-  4. You can start by adding your first hub region with the "hyper regions add- region" command and following the guided walk-through.
+  2. If your main region is now in Status=ACTIVE, you can start by adding your first hub region with the "hyper regions add-region" command and following the guided walk-through.
 You can add more regions, update and delete them at any time using "update-region" & "delete-region.
 Use "list-regions" to view existing region configurations and deployment logs.

   5. If you are happy with regions for now move on to create your first